Shrinking target horospherical equidistribution via translated Farey sequences: Disjointness of translates of neighborhoods of

 When $d$ is even, we may, without loss of generality, assume that $E_1^{-1} =-E_2^{-1}$.
 This case of the second assertion and the third assertion follow because $-I_d$ commutes with all elements of $\SL(d, \RR)$, which implies that $\frak{p} E(\boldsymbol{z})^{-1}$ and $\frak{p} \left(-E(\boldsymbol{z})^{-1}\right)$ lie in the same equivalence class in $\Gamma \backslash G$. \end{proof}

 Let us now assume that our mapping $E$ is \textit{no longer} constrained by the condition (\ref{eqnUpperHemiDiffCond}).
-The second way to only use the original chart, but note that a function with values in $\SO(d-1, \RR)$ depending on the smooth mapping $E$ arises.
+The second way to handle the general case is to only use the original chart, but we note that a function (defined in Proposition~\ref{propConjAntipodalPoints}) with values in $\SO(d-1, \RR)$ depending on the smooth mapping $E$ arises.
 In the special case of the exponential map, which allows us to use one chart for all of the sphere but a single point, the function is particularly simple and, potentially, useful for later applications.

 Let us introduce some notation.
 Given a point $\boldsymbol{z} \in \Dd$, its \textit{antipodal point} $\boldsymbol{z}_{ap}$ is the unique point in $\Dd$, should it exist, for which The uniqueness follows immediately from Lemma~\ref{lemmInducedDiffeoDeterByvAndc}.
 Clearly, we also have that $(\boldsymbol{z}_{ap})_{ap} = \boldsymbol{z}$, and hence we say $\boldsymbol{z},\boldsymbol{z}_{ap}$ are \textit{antipodal}.
 Using Lemma~\ref{lemmInducedDiffeoDeterByvAndc}, we, likewise, refer to $E(\boldsymbol{z})^{-1}$ and $E(\boldsymbol{z}_{ap})^{-1}$ as \textit{antipodal}.
 Let us define